chowder/golt/README.md

 Either download the latest binary from the [Releases](https://github.com/chowder/golt/releases) page (or build it yourself), and add it to a directory on your `PATH`.

-Then, create a desktop entry for the application:
+Then, create a desktop entry for this application:

 ```
 [Desktop Entry]